ioBroker/create-adapter/README.md

 - [ ] Scripts/Helpers for remote debugging

 ## Developing
+First of all: **DO NOT** push changes to `master` directly!
+Just don't.
+Every change should be done through PRs, which have a template with a checklist to fill out.
+This makes sure that `master` always works and every change is documented.

 For developers of this package, there are a few things to know:

 * `npm run build` creates a fresh build and deletes old build files.
 This is necessary when template files are renamed or deleted, as the compiled files will still be there.